 a.
 Recognizing the general nonrecognition rule under §731 and specifying exceptions to this general rule;

 b.
-Identifying a partner’s basis on either a liquidating or a non-liquidating distribution under §§732 and 733, and specifying instances when a partner may choose a special basis adjustment when receiving a distribution of property other than cash that influence how the partner’s basis is determined; and
+Identifying a partner’s basis on either a liquidating or a non-liquidating distribution under §§732 and 733, and specifying instances when a partner may choose a special basis adjustment when receiving a distribution of property other than cash that influences how the partner’s basis is determined; and

 c.
 Recognizing the tax consequences associated with proportionate and disproportionate distributions, particularly the effect of distributions of receivables or inventory.